mycelium-com/wallet-android/docs/multi-currency.md

 ## Creating a new Wallet

 Mycelium Wallet Core provides the *WalletManager* class to manage user's crypto assets.
-Before starting to use its methods, a a configuration of data storage and master seed setup should be provided.
+Before starting to use its methods, a configuration of data storage and master seed setup should be provided.

 ### Data storage configuration